telekom-mms/ansible-collection-acme/docs/role-acme.md

 This role issues certificates via the ACME protocol.
 By default the API of Let's Encrypt is used.

 This role does not distribute certificates - it only creates them.
-You have to implement the distribution in your own playbooks roles.
+You have to implement the distribution in your own playbooks or roles.

 ## Providers